 Applicants must comply with the General Regulations and fulfil the following requirements

 (1) Hold a degree of Bachelor of Laws with at least second class honours or equivalent qualification from a university or comparable institution in a non-common law jurisdiction; and

 (2) For a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the Faculty English language requirement with one of the following recognized English tests:

-(ii) International English Language Testing System (IELTS) - an overall band score of 6.5 or above.
+a.
+International English Language Testing System (IELTS) - an overall band score of 6.5 or above; or

 In each case, for admissions purposes, the test score report is regarded as valid for two years of the application deadline.

 Subject to satisfying these entrance requirements, applications are considered for admission based on factors including the applicant's academic record, their relevant experience, academic and other references, the quality of their personal statement, and other information as validly provided in a submission; and in view of submissions received from other applicants and taking into account any admissions quota.